Trithemius's catalog of magic (or "necromantic") books

 Cp.
 Spec.
 Astr.
 Z 1992 p.
 243, which is slightly different.

-[56] Et est liber 7 planetarum figurarum Geberi regis Indorum qui numeris includit septem nomina Dei, quemadmodum auctor in principio sermonis sui promittit, & sic incipit: Antiqui sapientes & Philosophi in astronomia.
+[56] Et est liber 7 planetarum figurarum Geberi regis Indorum [C: liber Figurarum Septem planetarum Geberi Regis Indorum] qui numeris includit septem nomina Dei, quemadmodum auctor [B: author] in principio sermonis sui promittit, & sic incipit: Antiqui sapientes & Philosophi in astronomia.

 [56] And there is The Book of the Figures of the Seven Planets of Geber, King of the Indians, which includes with numbers the seven names of God, as the author promises in the beginning of his discourse, and it begins thus: “The ancients and wise philosophers in astronomy.”